- Home

 b.
 Some key players operating in the post-consumer recycled plastics in electrical & electronics market include Eastman Chemical Company, MBA Polymers, Inc., LAVERGNE, Inc., Polyvisions Inc., Trinseo, SABIC, Veolia Environnement S.A., Covestro AG, Dow Inc., and Banyan Nation.

-b.
+What are the factors driving the post-consumer recycled plastics in electrical & electronics market?b.
 The growth of the market is primarily driven by the increasing restrictions on the utilization of single-use non-biodegradable plastics in developed regions such as North America and Europe, as well as in emerging economies of Asia Pacific.